DataBiosphere/toil/docs/running/introduction.rst

  - :ref:`awsJobStore`: An AWS S3 bucket formatted as "aws:<zone>:<bucketname>" where only numbers, letters, and dashes are allowed in the bucket name.
 Example: `aws:us-west-2:my-aws-jobstore-name`.
  - :ref:`azureJobStore`: Experimental.
- - :ref:`googleJobStore`: An AWS S3 bucket formatted as "aws:<zone>:<bucketname>" where only numbers, letters, and dashes are allowed in the bucket name.
-Example: `gce:us-west2-2a:my-google-jobstore-name`.
+ - :ref:`googleJobStore`: A Google Cloud Storage bucket formatted as "gce:<zone>:<bucketname>" where only numbers, letters, and dashes are allowed in the bucket name.
+Example: `gce:us-west2-a:my-google-jobstore-name`.

 These use cloud buckets to house all of the files.
 This is useful if there are several different worker machines all running jobs that need to access the job store.